 Thomas J. Wood was a prominent Union general who participated in nearly every major campaign in the Western Theater of the American Civil War.

 Thomas John Wood was born in Munfordville, Kentucky, on September 25, 1823.
-He was the second of two sons of George Thomas Wood and Elizabeth (Helm) Wood.
+He was the second of two sons of George Twyman Wood and Elizabeth (Helm) Wood.
 Wood’s father was a prominent farmer, slaveholder, and local politician in Hart County, Kentucky.
 His mother came from a distinguished Kentucky family and was the sister of future Governor Charles Helm.

 U.S. Military Academy Cadet